thelazycrazybrain/LazyApiPack.Localization/LazyApiPack.Localization.Manager/ReadMe.md

 ```
 after the instantiation, you need to initialize the service (AddLocalizations).

-### Function AddLocalizations
+### Function AddLocalizations (Files)
-This function initializes the service with the information it needs.
+This method is used to initialize the localization resources.

 **localizationDirectories**:
 A list of directories and files that contain your translation files.